- Don’t forget to spring forward March 14 at 2 a.m.

 Compare car insurance quotes from 30+ providers in a single search.
 Start saving money today on the premiums you pay.

-Set your clocks to spring forward early Saturday evening, then go to sleep at your "regular" bedtime.
-By doing so, you’re basically spring forwarding your sleep one night earlier.
-Stick to your normal bedtime on Sunday too.
+- Spring forward in the early evening on Saturday: Set your clocks to spring forward early Saturday evening, then go to sleep at your "regular" bedtime.
+By doing so, you’re spring forwarding your sleep one night earlier.
+Stick to your usual bedtime on Sunday too.

-Always important - no matter what time of year - but worth the reminder: don’t drive distracted.
-Turn the radio down, drink your coffee at the office (or at home), don’t take breakfast or your afternoon snack to go, and save the call (even if it is hands-free) for later.
+- Don’t drive distracted: It is always important - no matter the time of year - but worth the reminder: don’t drive distracted.
+Turn the radio down, eat your breakfast or drink your coffee at home or your destination, and hold all calls (even if it is hands-free) for later.